Jaimeloeuf/jwts/README.md

 ## Dependencies
 - **Crypto Module** If token signing feature is to be used, then the native [crypto](https://nodejs.org/api/crypto.html) module must be available for automatic RSA key generation and binding, else the process will fail from the error thrown.
 - This package is built on top of the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package, thus the dependencies includes the jsonwebtoken package and its dependencies.

+Node Versions Compatibility:
+This package should work with most modern Node JS versions, but this has only been tested on Node v10.
+Will be building automated tests to run this package on different versions of node, to get a bigger picture for compatibility.

 ## How to use